 Resolve Pressure Issues

 The only thing that likes a lot of water pressure is you, in the shower!
-Extensive pressure is actually very detrimental to the longevity of any appliance, including sprinkler systems.
+Excessive pressure is actually very detrimental to the longevity of any appliance, including sprinkler systems.
 However, pressure issues happen and we have a few troubleshooting tips for you to try.
 This is basic information and is not a substitution for professional plumbing advice.

 First, locate your water meter.
 Most meters are in your basement along the wall closest to the street.
 Some may have a meter located in a pit in the front yard.